Control plane and nodepool versions and releases

 • From a patch release to the latest patch release

-Nodepools will always get the latest template available matching its current running minor release, but always to the latest patch release.
-For example if you are running an older 1.22.2 release and 1.22.4 is available but have not performed the upgrade of the cluster yet, cycling your nodepool will get the 1.22.4 template.
+Nodepools will always get the latest template available matching its current running minor release, but will always to the latest patch release.
+For example, if you are running an older 1.30.1 release and 1.30.2 is available but you have not performed the upgrade of the cluster, cycling your nodepool will get the 1.30.2 template.

 Lifecycle of components running inside a customer cluster (Calico, CoreDNS, Konnectivity, Kubeproxy) is fully managed by Exoscale.
-These components can be upgraded as follow:
+These components can be upgraded as follows:

-• Minor release without breaking change, CVE fix release: at any time
+• Minor releases without breaking change and CVE fix releases: at any time

 Release schedule

-The design goal for SKS is to make versions available in a 2 weeks timeframe after their upstream release.
-This is an objective and can vary depending on the importance or breaking changes associated with the release.
+The design goal for SKS is to make versions available in a 2-week timeframe after their upstream release.
+However, this timeframe can vary depending on the importance or any breaking changes associated with the release.

 Upgrading a cluster